pu2clr/KT0915/README.md

 In this document you will see Arduino source codes, schematics, examples and tips to help you to build a receiver based on Arduino board and the KT0915 device.
 The project and examples shown here do not intend to be a real receiver for exigent listener.
 However, it is possible to start with it and after add some improvements.
 On the other hand, with the simple circuits shown here, the experimenter may be surprised with its performance.

+## See also

+[PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
+Unlike SI4844, the Si4735 has more features and can operate on SSB mode via patch application.
+This library was built based on “Si47XX PROGRAMMING GUIDE; AN332”.
+It also can be used on all members of the SI47XX family respecting, of course, the features available for each IC version.
+[PU2CLR SI4844 Arduino Library](https://github.com/pu2clr/SI4844).
+This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
+It is available on Arduino IDE.
+This library is intended to provide an easier interface for controlling the SI4844.
+[PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
+The AKC695X is a family of IC DSP receiver from AKC technology.
+The AKC6955 and AKC6959sx support AM and FM modes.
+On AM mode the AKC6955 and AKC6959sx work on LW, MW and SW.
+On FM mode they work from 64MHz to 222MHz.

 ## Your support is important

 If you would like to support this library development, consider joining this project via Github.
 Alternatively, make suggestions on new features and report errors if you find them.
 Thank you!